Undline/UndChain/readme.md

     - Content is also **classified and rated** to ensure users know what to expect from a site.
 Ratings are especially useful for identifying mature content or categorizing pages by their intended audience.
 4. **Page Rating System**

     - Users can **rate pages**, helping to maintain honesty and accountability.
-If creators falsely claim their pages are safer than they are, they receive a penalty to their perception score.
-Similarly, users who submit false negative claims about a page’s rating will also experience a decrease in their perception score.
+If creators falsely claim their pages are safer than they are, they receive a penalty to their Reliability score.
+Similarly, users who submit false negative claims about a page’s rating will also experience a decrease in their Reliability score.
-    - Only ratings from users with **reputable perception scores** are taken seriously, ensuring the system rewards fairness and transparency.
+    - Only ratings from users with **reputable Reliability scores** are taken seriously, ensuring the system rewards fairness and transparency.
 5. **Privacy by Design**

     - By eliminating cookies and intrusive tracking methods, Pages protects user privacy while still providing a seamless browsing experience.